ohmtal/OhmFlux/RadioWana/README.md

     - [X] sucks: Played station from RadioBrowser is added to Favorites automaticly
         - find a other solution to handle the currentStation and tuning
         - => added stationcache ...
+    - [ ] BUG: station list not updated when station added to favo

     - [X] Connect
         - Instead of URL - Favo only ? => save current stationuuid